igokoro/cwac-security/PERMS.md

 (defined by the framework) and custom permissions (defined by apps).

 Unfortunately, custom permissions have some undocumented limitations that make them intrinsically risky.
+Specifically, custom permissions can be defined by anyone, at any time, and "first one in wins", which opens up the possibility of unexpected behavior.

 Here, we will walk through some scenarios and show where the problems arise, plus discuss how to mitigate them as best we can.